Our Impact

 4-H Youth Development

 Worth County 4-H provides an environment that enables participants to develop skills through the essential elements of independence, generosity, belonging, and mastery.
 Youth in 4-H develop skills that are valuable to themselves and the community, helping them grow into successful adults.
-In 2022, Worth County 4-H had an enrollment of 257 youth and a total of 24 clubs.
-Monthly 4-H Club Meetings were held for Worth County fifth-grade, homeschool, middle school, and high school students.
-Fifteen members participated in Cloverleaf District Project Achievement, while seven 4-H members were contestants in Junior/Senior District Project Achievement.
-One senior 4-H’er went on to place 4th at State 4-H Congress in the Financial Planning and Consumer Economics project area.
-Campers in 2022 included Cloverleaf at Burton 4-H Center on Tybee Island, Junior at Camp Jekyll, and Senior 4-H’ers at Rock Eagle.
+In 2025, Worth County 4-H had an enrollment of 372 youth and a total of 18 clubs.
+Monthly 4-H Club Meetings were held for Worth County fifth-grade, middle school, and high school students.
+Twenty-four members participated in Cloverleaf District Project Achievement, while six 4-H members were contestants in Junior/Senior District Project Achievement.
+Two senior 4-H’er went on to place 3rd and 4th at State 4-H Congress in the Forestry and Wood Science and Performing Arts - Vocal project areas.
+Camps in 2025 included Cloverleaf at Rock Eagle 4-H Center, Junior at Wahsega and Burton 4-H Center, and Senior 4-H’ers at Jekyll.
 Worth County 4-H’ers attended multiple state events.
-Worth County had entries in the Beef Cattle and Swine livestock shows.
+Worth County had entries in the Goat and Swine livestock shows.
 The Georgia 4-H Project S.A.F.E.
-(Shooting Awareness, Fun and Education) had members from Worth County 4-H compete at district and state shotgun matches.
-Our Land Judging Team placed 1st in the Junior competition, had the state highest junior individual, and placed 1st in the Senior competition.
-The 4 students on the state winning senior team qualified to compete at Nationals in May of 2023 in Oklahoma.
+(Shooting Awareness, Fun and Education) had 28 members from Worth County 4-H compete at district and state shotgun matches.
+Our Land Judging Team competed at the state contest.
 In addition, many Worth County 4-H members participated in fundraisers, such as the Vidalia Onion, Sweet Potato, and Coca-Cola sales.
 Funds were used to support 4-H projects like camp and District Project Achievement.
-A total of 14 certified adult volunteers assisted 4-H with various projects.
+A total of 20 certified adult volunteers assisted 4-H with various projects.
 Worth County 4-H’ers continue to “make the best better” in our community, state, and world.

 Family and Consumer Sciences